---

 abstract: |

-This report assesses forest cover loss dynamics in 83 project villages and 838 control
+This report assesses forest cover loss dynamics in 83 of 100 project villages and 838 control

 villages across Tripura state, India, using Global Forest Watch data (2001-2024).
 The